 The Lavoie connection

-Through Blake Rodger, of FOOFEDI Webb Sheriff fame, Bill Papple also invested an unknown sum with companies operated by David Lavoie, son of Paul Lavoie, in Alberta, Canada.
+Through Blake Rodger, of FOOFEDI Webb Sheriff fame, Bill Papple also invested an unknown sum with other companies.

 Neither the court documents available nor the papers from the wardrobe say what this particular scam was.

 Court documents filed in August 2001 by the receiver appointed by the Alberta Court of Queens Bench show that a Blake Rodger, of Eugene, Oregon, USA, and other investors had been promised returns of 1000 per cent, at the rate of 100 per cent a month.
 The receiver's report suggests this scam raised more than C$7 million.

 By the time the receiver reported less than $2.5 million was available to pay creditors.

 The wardrobe papers give no hint of whether the Papples eventually received any of their investment back, but other reports suggest they did not.

 Companies Office and liquidators reports also found evidence of investment by the Papples in an organisation called the Monarch Investment Group and/or Vault Investment Group or Vault Consortium.

 At her trial, Lee Papple told the Rotorua District Court that a contract with Vault Consortium in November 2001 was to save the Papples and West and turn around the finances of their enterprise.

 Vault had promised to keep investors' money secure and under its control, while offering returns of 100 per cent a month, she said.